 Cucumbers are a cool vegetable staple in my kitchen.
 A crisp, healthy snack and a mainstay in salads, I usually have a few lingering around.
 Although, I have to admit I've spent most of my life storing them the wrong way.
 Turns out the best place to store cucumbers isn't where I thought it was.
 How about you?
 Do you know the right place to keep your cukes?

 Until now I've been keeping my cucumbers tucked away in the crisper drawer of my refrigerator.
 But there's a much better place for them.

 According to a post at Root Simple, cucumbers should be stored at room temperature – not in the refrigerator.

-Root Simple cites the University of California, Davis, which determined that cucumbers are sensitive to temperatures below 50°F and may develop "chilling injuries" including water-soaked areas, pitting, and accelerated decay.
-If you must refrigerate your cucumbers, limit it to 1-3 days and eat them as soon as possible.
-(We'd also suggest keeping them off the bottom shelf, which is usually the coldest part of the fridge.)
+But if you absolutely insist on chilling your cucumbers, limit it to no more than three days and eat them as soon as possible.
+We also suggest keeping them towards the front of the shelf, where temperatures are warmer, and off the bottom shelf, which is usually the coldest part of the fridge.